-Results 1–10 of 28 for "Fact Sheet"X related to "Health Disparities" Refine Your Search Refine Your Search TopicChildren (29)Teens (18)Socioeconomic status (13)Education (5)Aging (4) 31 more... [+] Race (4)Sexuality (4)Disability (3)Anxiety (2)Autism (2)Eating disorders (2)Emotional health (2)Health disparities (2)HIV & AIDS (2)Human rights (2)Law & psychology (2)Marriage & divorce (2)Natural disasters (2)Stress (2)Therapy (2)Violence (2)ADHD (1)Bullying (1)Death & dying (1)Depression (1)Kids & the media (1)Learning & memory (1)Obesity (1)Parenting (1)Safety & design (1)Sexual abuse (1)Sexuality (1)Stress (1)Trauma (1)Violence (1)Hide detailsDocument TypeFact SheetXYear2012 (2) Results 1–10 of 28 Previous 1 2 3 ...
+Results 1–10 of 28 for "Fact Sheet"X related to "Health Disparities" Refine Your Search Refine Your Search TopicChildren (12)Teens (8)Socioeconomic status (4)Race (3)Health disparities (2) 13 more... [+] Therapy (2)Aging (1)Anxiety (1)Depression (1)Emotional health (1)HIV & AIDS (1)Human rights (1)Natural disasters (1)Sexual abuse (1)Sexuality (1)Stress (1)Trauma (1)Violence (1)Hide detailsDocument TypeFact SheetXYear2012 (2) Results 1–10 of 28 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Fact Sheet: Health Disparities Health disparities definitions vary but they all address differences in health status between one population group in comparison to a more advantaged group and most address issues of social justice and equity.Fact Sheet 2.Fact Sheet: Health Disparities and StressTypes of stress and how chronic stressors affect health disparities among racial/ethnic groups.Fact Sheet 3.Health Care Reform: Disparities in Mental Health Status and Mental Health CareBlacks, Latinos, American Indians/Alaska Natives, and Asian Americans are over-represented in populations that are particularly at risk for mental health disorders.
-Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 4.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 7.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 8.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
-These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 9.The Critical Need for GeropsychologistsNearly 20% of older adults and two-thirds of nursing home patients now experience some kind of mental disorder.
+Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 4.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet 5.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 6.The Critical Need for GeropsychologistsNearly 20% of older adults and two-thirds of nursing home patients now experience some kind of mental disorder.
 The most prevalent mental disorders of older adults are anxiety, cognitive impairment (due to dementia) and depression.
-Fact Sheet 10.Early Exposure to TV Violence Predicts Aggression in AdulthoodPast research on media violence focused on short-term effects and reported significant relations only for boys.
-This study draws on social-cognitive observational-learning theory, desensitization theory, and social comparison theory to examine the longitudinal relationship between early exposure to TV violence and adult aggressive behavior for both males and females.Fact Sheet Previous 1 2 3 ...
+Fact Sheet 7.Congress Should Halt Plummeting Psychologist Medicare Payments2014 State Leadership fact sheet: Congress should halt plummeting Medicare payments for psychologist services by adjusting the payment formula and by addressing reductions due to the sustainable growth rate formula and sequestration.Fact Sheet 8.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
+These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 9.Early Exposure to TV Violence Predicts Aggression in AdulthoodPast research on media violence focused on short-term effects and reported significant relations only for boys.
+This study draws on social-cognitive observational-learning theory, desensitization theory, and social comparison theory to examine the longitudinal relationship between early exposure to TV violence and adult aggressive behavior for both males and females.Fact Sheet 10.Data on behavioral health in the United StatesStatistics on access to treatment, mental disorders, mental illnesses and stigmatization.Fact Sheet (January 2012) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 28 for "Fact Sheet"X related to "Health Disparities"